This article originally appeared on VICE Canada.

 Wolf’s defiance comes at a time when eight members of his group across the U.S. face various court cases and potentially lengthy sentences for serious crimes, as The Base continues to exhibit its evolution into a dangerous domestic terror threat on the radar of the FBI.

 According to confidential sources, VICE has learned the group is comprised of approximately 40 active members, many spread out across the U.S., with a steady stream of recruits going through a complex vetting process led by Wolf.

 Do you have information about The Base and the identity of Roman Wolf/Norman Spear?
 We’d love to hear from you.
 You can contact Ben Makuch and Mack Lamoureux securely on Wire at @benmakuch and @mlamoureux, or by email at email@example.com or firstname.lastname@example.org.

-Last week, three men in its Georgia cell were arrested plotting an assassination against Antifa members in Atlanta, with plans to attend a gun rights rally in Virginia and opening fire on crowds of people.
-Another FBI operation in Maryland and Delaware arrested three members on weapons charges, including fugitive Canadian soldier Patrik Mathews, who had, according to authorities, entered the U.S. illegally in the summer and been secretly harboured by the group for months.
+Last week, three men in its Georgia cell were arrested for plotting an assassination against Antifa members in Atlanta.
+The members had plans to attend a gun rights rally in Virginia and opening fire on crowds of people.
+Another FBI operation in Maryland and Delaware arrested three members on weapons charges, including fugitive Canadian soldier Patrik Mathews, who had, according to authorities, entered the U.S. illegally in the summer and been secretly harbored by the group for months.

 Wolf, who at times also uses the pseudonym “Norman Spear,” described the arrests as a “witch hunt,” and blamed global governments for a vast conspiracy to exterminate white people.